codenart/codenart.github.io/_posts/1-html/2017-07-27-html-1-getting-started.md

 > A webpage is nothing but a text document which can be opened by web browsers.
 > \_\_A simple & happy Mind

-And... we can create HTML documents using a simple text editor like [Notepad](https://en.wikipedia.org/wiki/Microsoft_Notepad "ext").
+We can create HTML documents using a simple text editor like [Notepad](https://en.wikipedia.org/wiki/Microsoft_Notepad "ext").
 Let's create one:
 - Open your Notepad.